Public consultation and community awareness

 $418,828 (EOI Round 2018).

-This social science project aims to better understand and utilise the mechanics of ‘advocacy coalitions’ for low carbon technologies in coal and coal-related sectors (notably mining, electricity, and steel-making).
+This social science project aimed to better understand and utilise the mechanics of ‘advocacy coalitions’ for low carbon technologies in coal and coal-related sectors (notably mining, electricity, and steel-making).
 State-of-the-art sociological research shows that coalitions (groups of like-minded people) have either core or peripheric beliefs, which determine the likelihood of them joining other coalitions or changing their interim goals.

 Further, it is key opinion leaders (KOLs) in these coalitions who will largely be responsible for spreading awareness of, support for, or opposition to a technology.
-This study examines if it is possible to make as many NSW low-carbon advocacy coalitions as possible converge in their beliefs and goals about low emissions coal technologies.
+This study examined if it is possible to make as many NSW low-carbon advocacy coalitions as possible converge in their beliefs and goals about low emissions coal technologies.
 Policy proponents can leverage this knowledge for better targeting of funding and resources for low emissions coal technologies, most notably carbon capture and storage.

 The project has been completed and the final report is published below.